 In an ideal situation, a forensic nurse will be the first health care professional to deal with a victim of violence or abuse – that includes sexual assault, domestic violence, child or elder abuse, human trafficking, assault, or homicide.
 He or she may also be called on to assess and collect evidence from the perpetrators of the crime.
-The types of evidence collected include specialized digital photographs of injuries; specimens such as blood, semen, skin, hair strands and swabs for DNA analysis; clothing; bullets and more.
+The types of evidence collected include specialized digital photographs of injuries, specimens such as blood, semen, skin, hair strands, and swabs for DNA analysis, clothing, bullets, and more.

 Once the necessary evidentiary material has been collected, the nurse either treats the injuries or refers the patient to the next level of care.
-According to Lynch, “The investigation of trauma prior to surgical intervention or other life-saving measures is essential to preserve the image and description of injury before it is lost through a sea of wound cleansing antiseptic, insertion of instruments or suturing.”
+According to Lynch, “The investigation of trauma before surgical intervention or other life-saving measures is essential to preserve the image and description of injury before it is lost through a sea of wound cleansing antiseptic, insertion of instruments or suturing.”

 Where Do Forensic Nurses Work?

 In the United States, most forensic nurses practice SANEs in emergency departments and sexual assault centers in which they deal with adult and child victims of rape and sexual molestation.
 These nurses work either alone, in a team, or being on call during all hours of the day or night.

 Forensic nurses may also be employed to work in organizations that deal with domestic violence and mistreatment of the elderly.
 They are also often called on to assist after mass disasters and other crises in communities.
 Like nurses, some work in hospitals as clinical risk managers called on to investigate events in which patients or staff are injured or unusual deaths occur.